 Also, it comes with a built-in speaker, so it can be played completely on its own.
 In case you need to produce a more powerful sound, you just place a microphone in front of its speaker.
 You can plug it into a power outlet for longer concerts, but it also has a battery, which is a great option for street gigs.

 This mic processor from Roland is a great way of adding electronic enhancements to the acoustic Cajon you already own.

-This video show it in action really nicely:
+This video shows it in action really nicely:

 Also, you can clip a condenser microphone onto this processor.
-This addition will improve the quality of sound you get combining an acoustic cajon and the Roland EL-Cajon EC-10M Mic Processor.
+This addition will improve the quality of sound you get by combining an acoustic Cajon and the Roland EL-Cajon EC-10M Mic Processor.